Labour law issues and your rights as an employee in Azerbaijan | Employment Law

 Nobody may be deprived of a right to work based on discrimination related to citizenship, sex, race, nationality, language, place of residence, economic standing, social origin, age, family circumstances, religion, political views, affiliation with trade unions or other public associations, professional standing, beliefs, or other similar factors.

-Employment relationships are mainly regulated by the Labor Code, which sets out labour rights and the rules for exercising the rights.
+Employment relationships are mainly regulated by the Labor Code, which sets out labor rights and the rules for exercising the rights.

-An employment contract must be signed in a written form and comes into force after it is recorded in the online system of the Ministry of Labour and Social Protection of Azerbaijan.
+A written, signed employment contract comes into force after it is recorded in the online system of the Ministry of Labor and Social Protection of Azerbaijan.

 Minimum terms and provisions that the employment contract must include: